gramcha/realtime-statistic/README.md

 It will deploy docker container and expose the application localhost 8080

 ### Jenkins Pipeline
-To build this application at Jenkins, we have added the **Jenkinsfile** added.
+To build this application at Jenkins, we have added the **Jenkinsfile**.
 Create new Jenkins job with this github repo.
-Jenkins will find the pipeline file and run the following pipeline.
+Jenkins will find the pipeline **Jenkinsfile** and run the following pipeline.

 **Clone repository** --> **Prerequisite** --> **Build** --> **Test** --> **Publish to Dockerhub**